Date Updated: March 27, 2019

 A rubber yoga mat can stand up to the wear and tear of yoga shoes.

-3 Reasons to Use Yoga Shoes in Your Practice
+3 Reasons to Use Yoga footwear in Your Practice

 Outdoor Yoga Practice